Processing math: 100%

 If not, can it at least be shown that it is quasicentral in the monoidal subcategory of cofibrant objects?

-The intuition here is that it seems like for any fixed arbitrary strict ω\omega-category CC and any cofibrant object AA, you can manufacture a natural bijection
+The intuition here is that it seems like for any fixed arbitrary strict ω-category C and any cofibrant object A, you can manufacture a natural bijection

 since a P-shaped left-lax transfor seems like it can be reversed to a P-shaped right-lax transfor by composing with a fixed automorphism of P (since P classifies equivalences).